CIÉ 071 Class: Northern Ireland Railways

 As of 2015 the DBSO has been disposed of, never having been used, and is now preserved at Downpatrick and used as a barrier vehicle for their Class 450 DEMU.
-The Gatwick Express carriages have also been disposed of to the RPSI, leaving the Class 111 locomotives with no normal passenger duties.
-They remain in use for permanent way & engineering duties, and very occasional stock movements and occasional tour trains for the RPSI.
+The Gatwick Express carriages have also been disposed of to the RPSI, leaving the Class 110 locomotives with no normal passenger duties.
+They remain in use for permanent way & engineering duties, and empty stock movements.

+The class is no longer permitted to haul passenger trains (including for third parties like the RPSI) as of 2023.

 111 and 113 have been tested working in multiple, for use on the steep gradients of the Antrim branch line during ballasting operations, where the additional adhesion at low speed during ballasting is required.

 IE/NIR Locomotive Names

 All three of the named Northern Ireland Railways locomotives are named after former railway companies.
 Two of the Iarnród Éireann Freight locomotives are named.
 Details are as follows:

 Yugoslavia and Serbia

 Four similar EMD JT22CW-2 locomotives are used by Serbian Railways, designated as ŽS series 666.
 They were originally intended by Yugoslav Railways for use with Tito's special Blue Train, hence their all blue livery.
-These locomotives differ from the Irish units in being standard gauge rather than Irish 5 ft 3 in gauge and having a full width car-body.
+These locomotives differ from the Irish units in being standard gauge rather than Irish 5 ft 3 in gauge and having a full-width car-body.
 After the dissolution of Yugoslavia, the locomotives have been used to haul freight and passenger trains.
 Three locomotives are currently not operational and awaiting overhaul, while 003 (Sutjeska) started running test rides in January 2015 after an overhaul in Kraljevo.
 On Friday 23 January 2015 003 re-entered service.